 Promoted to associate head coach on Oct.
-3, 2013, Mike Calise enters his ninth total season with the Crimson in 2016.
+3, 2013, Mike Calise enters his 12th total season with the Crimson in 2019.
 Calise rejoined the women’s soccer staff as an assistant coach in March 2010 after previously serving in Cambridge during the 2005 and 2006 seasons.

 Calise helped to guide Harvard to its second-straight 5-1-1 Ivy League mark in 2015 as the team finished with a winning record for the ninth-straight year.
 The Crimson finished second in the Ancient Eight but led the way with eight student-athletes receiving All-Ivy recognition.
 Harvard led the Ivy League with only three goals allowed in conference play.

 In 2014, the Crimson won its second Ivy title in a row, finishing 5-1-1 in conference play, before advancing to the second round of the NCAA Tournament after routing Central Connecticut State in the first round in Cambridge, 6-0.
 The first round victory gave Harvard its first round of 32 appearance since 2001.

 Calise earned the NSCAA Mid-Atlantic Region Assistant Coach of the Year in 2013 after helping Harvard to its 11th Ivy League title, wrapping its conference slate with a perfect 7-0 record for the first time since 1999.
 Margaret “Midge” Purce was named the Ivy League Rookie and Player of the Year, as well as a unanimous selection to the Ancient Eight first team.
 Senior captain Peyton Johnson (unanimous) and sophomore Haley Washburn also earned first team accolades, headlining seven total Crimson student-athletes to garner conference honors.